ColtonChill/cs6510-midterm/README.md

 Here, we use Facebook's `Detectron2` program to implement 3 different R-CNNs and retrain them to find a new object.
 These models are then tested and measured against each other.

 ## Problem 9 - Ethics of Robotics
 This problem solution is comprised solely of tables, figures, and descriptions.
-No code was needed here and all required information is found in the `Report.pdf`.
+No code was needed here and all required information is found in the `CS6510-Midterm.pdf`.